liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googletest/docs/advanced.md

 Google Test implements the _premature-exit-file_ protocol for test runners to catch any kind of unexpected exits of test programs.
-Upon start, Google Test creates the file which will be automatically deleted after all work has been finished.
-Then, the test runner can check if this file exists.
-In case the file remains undeleted, the inspected test has exited prematurely.
+Upon start, Google Test creates the m_files which will be automatically deleted after all work has been finished.
+Then, the test runner can check if this m_files exists.
+In case the m_files remains undeleted, the inspected test has exited prematurely.

 This feature is enabled only if the `TEST_PREMATURE_EXIT_FILE` environment